The Android Device Support Session

 Chat with the Android User During a Session

-Click the icon at the top left of the chat pane to pin or un-pin the sliding chat window.
-If the window is un-pinned, hover over the hidden window to reveal it.
+Click the arrow icon at the top left of the sidebar to collapse the sliding sidebar.
+If the sidebar is collapsed, hover over the arrow by the hidden window to reveal it.
+Click the pin icon that replaced the arrow icon at the top left of the sidebar to re-pin the sliding sidebar.

 If your administrator has configured canned messages, you can click on the Messages button at the lower left of the chat input area to insert previously written messages into the chat.
 Click the arrow to the left of a category name to see its messages and subcategories.
 Type in the search box to find a specific message.